-- + We will retain a copy of your application and use it, sometimes in combination with other information we hold for the purpose of producing statistical analysis and research in respect of the admissions schemes managed by UCAS.
-Any statistical analysis reports published will not allow any individual to be identified. - + We share personal information with the University of Essex for use through the secure Administrative Data Research Network (ADRN) to enable research about higher education where there is potential public benefit.
+- > We will retain a copy of your application and use it, sometimes in combination with other information we hold for the purpose of producing statistical analysis and research in respect of the admissions schemes managed by UCAS.
+Any statistical analysis reports published will not allow any individual to be identified. - We share personal information with the University of Essex for use through the secure Administrative Data Research Network (ADRN) to enable research about higher education where there is potential public benefit.
 Data is only available to accredited researchers for non-commercial purposes and information which could identify individuals is removed.
-Further information explaining how the ADRN protects personal information can be found here.